Waivers and Grants

 Students who have not attained a Bachelor’s Degree or its equivalent are automatically considered for a Federal Pell Grant when they file the FAFSA.
-If you receive an Expected Family Contribution (EFC) of 5486 or less on the 2018-19 year Student Aid Report (SAR) and 6195 or less for 2019-20 you may be eligible for a Pell award (provided you meet other eligibility requirements).
+Pell Grant eligibility will be based on your Expected Family Contribution (EFC) and cost of attendance.
 Less than half-time students have a much lower EFC cut-off to be eligible for a grant.
 Awards for students are prorated based on enrollment status:

 - Full-time 12 or more units